tiagohm/restio/README.md

 await response.close();
 ```

-6. To close all persistent connections:
+6. To close all persistent connections and no more make requests:
 ```dart
 await client.close();
 ```